raghubetina/syllabus-chapters/README.md

 ## Remote class over Zoom

-Class will be held entirely remotely using Zoom.
+For those joining class remotely, we'll be using Zoom.

  - You'll find a link for your section's Zoom "classroom" in Canvas, on the home page, and under Zoom in the sidebar.
 It's the same link all quarter; they don't change.
  - You should attend the section that you are registered for.